Canals of the United Kingdom: Aqueducts

 Canal aqueducts are structures that carry a canal across a valley, road, railway, or another canal.
 Dundas Aqueduct is built of stone in a classical style.
 Pontcysyllte Aqueduct is an iron trough on tall stone piers.
 Barton Swing Aqueduct opens to let ships pass underneath on the Manchester Ship Canal.
-Three Bridges, London is a clever arrangement allowing the routes of the Grand Junction Canal, a road, and a railway line to cross each other.
+Three Bridges, London is an arrangement allowing the routes of the Grand Junction Canal, a road, and a railway line to cross each other.